Meet Lise Alain, founder and CEO of LAT Multilingual, a Canadian translation agency based in Vancouver, BC.

 Describe LAT in a nutshell.

-Since 1999, LAT has specialised in helping companies reach the French Canadian market.
-Over the years, we’ve broadened our scope to include localisation services in a variety of languages, and a special focus on adapting marketing content to reach communities in their own language, on their preferred social platforms.
+Since 1999, LAT has specialized in helping companies reach the French Canadian market.
+Over the years, we’ve broadened our scope to include localization services in a variety of languages, and a special focus on adapting marketing content to reach communities in their own language, on their preferred social platforms.

 This marketing focus sets LAT apart from other language service providers: In a world of social media and fast-paced digital marketing, we adapt our customers’ online content in a way that will inspire people to click on an ad, article, or website.

-We still do a lot of traditional translation for our clients but increasingly, marketing managers realise the importance of adapting their approach to a multilingual marketplace.
+We still do a lot of traditional translation for our clients but increasingly, marketing managers realize the importance of adapting their approach to a multilingual marketplace.

 What was your background before starting LAT?

 Growing up in Quebec City, a very homogeneous, francophone part of Canada, I was always fascinated by other cultures and languages.
 I moved to Vancouver in my early twenties to attend the University of British Columbia, initially in their Asian Studies program, then graduated in International Relations.
 My first job was at the Asia Pacific Foundation, as a research assistant in their resource centre.

 After several years as a full time mom, I studied translation to get back into the workforce and went to work at Future Shop, to assist with their rapid expansion on the French Canadian market.
 Within two years, their English-French translation needs grew so rapidly that it became necessary to contract out the entire process.
 I formed my own company, recruiting over 45 translators and working for Future Shop as a vendor.
 Translating the entire e-commerce site in the first year was an incredible learning curve.